nlp-JB/predicting-using-nlp/README.md

 # Executive Summary
 ### Key Takeaways
--
-- We successfully created a model that performed better than our innitial baseline
+- We successfully created a model that performed better than our initial baseline
 - Ultimately our best model performed at 57% on test data
-- Additionaly, we provided a function that takes in a repo and predicts the programming language
+- Additionally, we provided a function that takes in a repo and predicts the programming language
+- The key to an improved model is noise reduction

 # Data Dictionary